yoavta/tests_for_ex2.2/README.md

 ## Thanks to
-- Hige School Student that sat in front of me in the class and I saw him do it.
+- Thanks to the high school student who sat in front of me during class today and saw him do it.

 ## Disclaimer
 - Own your responasabilty.
 I've just generated 250 random inputs and checked their correctness.